ktye/i/+/draw/readme.md

 numeric arguments may be float or int.

-Before using fonts, use `loadfont` to register a font under a given name for a specific size.
+Before using fonts, use `loadfont` to register a font under a given name.

 example: